 All in all, I think the Acne.org Treatment is solid as hell and probably the best benzoyl peroxide available today.

 And this is where it all goes downhill…

 Ever wonder why the acne.org moisturizer has appallingly bad reviews?
 There are two reason:

-You see, a pH balanced cleanser and treatment step are fairly standard parts of a skincare routine, and their outcomes across many different skin types are predictable.
+A pH balanced cleanser and treatment step are fairly standard parts of a skincare routine, and their outcomes across many different skin types are predictable.
 Moisturizers — not so much.

-Well, part of the reason is that there isn’t much research on different moisturizers.
+Part of the reason is that there isn’t much research on different moisturizers.
 You will find it very hard to come across studies focusing solely on one brand or lotion.
 And if you do find them, they’re generally funded by the same skincare companies trying to profit from those products.